Paulj1989/paulrjohnson.net/content/posts/2022-05-07-combining-tidymodels-and-caret.md

 ## Conclusion

-So there you have it, if you're in the same position as me and you're struggling to pick between tidymodels and caret, because both frameworks offer something you like, you can just combine the two and make Frankenstein's framework.
+So there you have it, if you're in the same position as me and you're struggling to pick between **tidymodels** and **caret**, because both frameworks offer something you like, you can just combine the two and make Frankenstein's framework.

-Ultimately, despite this blog post, I'm probably going to stick with tidymodels (why am I like this?).
-I think that I'm going to force myself to get used to the tidymodels framework end-to-end because a) it is receiving tons of development so it's probably going to continue to get better and bigger, and will be leading the way for the foreseeable future, and b) because in reality I think the explicit way that you structure each step is probably sensible, even if it confuses me a bit.
+Ultimately, despite this blog post, I'm probably going to stick with **tidymodels** (why am I like this?).
+I think that I'm going to force myself to get used to the **tidymodels** framework end-to-end because a) it is receiving tons of development so it's probably going to continue to get better and bigger, and will be leading the way for the foreseeable future, and b) because in reality I think the explicit way that you structure each step is probably sensible, even if it confuses me a bit.

 But it's nice to know that I've got options.